Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

 A candidate for the approximate optimum is the procedure that stops as soon as $R_n^{\rm st}(S_n) \leq A_c$ for some~$A_c \approx c$.
 This is equivalent to stopping as soon as $\max_{i=0,1} \bar\Lambda_n^i \geq 1/A_c$.
 The GLR statistics are approximated as

 and the stopping posterior risk~\eqref{APRcomp2} is approximated as

 where $i=0$ if $\hat\theta_n \leq \theta^*$ and $i=1$ otherwise.
-These approximations follow from the well-known asymptotic expansions for integrals, i.e., Laplace's integration method and its variations.
+These approximations stem from Laplace's method for asymptotic integral expansions, and its variations.

-Next, Lorden showed that there exists $Q>1$ such that if the stopping risk exceeds~$Q c$, then the continuation risk is smaller than the stopping risk, and hence, it is approximately optimal to stop at the first time such that $R_n^{\rm st}$ falls below~$Q c$.
-This result, along with the approximation~\eqref{APRcompapprox}, yields $T^0\approx\min(\tau_0, \tau_1)$, where
+Subsequently, Lorden demonstrated the existence of $Q>1$ such that if the stopping risk exceeds $Q c$, then the continuation risk becomes smaller than the stopping risk.
+Therefore, it is approximately optimal to stop at the first instance such that $R_n^{\rm st}$ falls below~$Q c$.
+This finding, coupled with the approximation \eqref{APRcompapprox}, results in $T_{\rm opt}\approx\min(\tau_0, \tau_1)$, where

 with $\widetilde{h}_i(\hat\theta_n)$ given by

 For small~$c$, the expectation $\Eb_\theta [\tau_i]$ is of order~$|\log c|$, so $n^{1/2}$ can be replaced by~$|\log c|^{1/2}$, which yields

 Note that these stopping times look exactly like the ones defined in~\eqref{hatTi2} with the stopping boundaries